 Tiago de Luca holds a BA in Communication Studies from the State University of São Paulo (UNESP), an MA in Film Studies from UCL and a PhD in World Cinemas from the University of Leeds.
-Before moving to Warwick, he taught and worked for 4 years at the University of Liverpool.
+Before moving to Warwick, he taught and worked at the University of Liverpool for 4 years.

 - Slow Cinema (co-edited with Nuno Barradas Jorge) (Edinburgh: Edinburgh University Press, 2016), read the introduction here.